Welcome to Science

 Key Stage 3

-In addition to biology, physics and chemistry, students are taught to carry out investigations and apply all aspects of the scientific method including to analyse, interpret and evaluate.
-In year 7 students cover a variety of topics including health and safety in science, chemical reactions, forces, cells and reproductions.
-The topics covered in year 8 include microbes and disease, space, digestion, and atoms, elements and compounds.
+In addition to biology, physics and chemistry, students are taught to carry out investigations and apply all aspects of working scientifically.
+In year 7 students cover a variety of topics including health and safety in science, acids and alkalis, forces, cells and reproduction.
+The topics covered in year 8 include space, digestion, and chemical reactions.

 A variety of teaching methods are used in order to challenge and engage all students.
 Practical is an integral part of the science curriculum and students are taught valuable skills that will be beneficial as they continue their science education.
 This includes planning and carrying out their own investigations as well as analysing and interpreting their results.
 Literacy and numeracy skills are an essential part of science learning and as such they are developed alongside the subject content.